Byodo-in Temple

-Byodo-in, the only surviving example of Heian temple architecture, was originally Fujiwara Michinaga's villa.
+Byodo-in Temple is situated in Uji, Kyoto Prefecture, and was originally the statesman Fujiwara Michinaga's villa.
 It was converted into an Amidist temple by his son in 1052, the year that Buddhists believed the Latter Day of the Law (mappo) was to begin.

 The Phoenix Hall of Byodo-in.

-The temple's Amida Hall - now known as the Phoenix Hall - faces east over a large pond to give the appearance of Amida's Pure Land, or Western Paradise, seen from the other side of the Western Ocean.
+The temple's Amida Hall - now known as the Phoenix Hall - is the only surviving example of Heian temple architecture in Japan.
+This National Treasure faces east over a large pond to give the appearance of Amida's Pure Land, or Western Paradise, seen from the other side of the Western Ocean.
 The image enshrined in the hall is Amida Nyorai, carved by Jocho.

 Amida Nyorai carved by Jocho.